Declared Pest Plants & Animals

 For more information, download the Peafowl Fact Sheet (PDF, 230.1 KB)

 There are a number of species of fish in Townsville's waterways that compete with native fish for resources and threaten the natural ecosystem of our rivers.

-for more information download Pest Fish Fact Sheet.
+For more information, download the Pest Fish Fact Sheet (PDF, 345.1 KB)

 Thunbergia Fragrans is a restricted invasive plant under the Biosecurity Act 2015.
 It must not be given away, sold or released into the environment without a permit.

 Biosecurity Queensland has more information on thunbergia fragrans.

 European rabbits are a restricted invasive animal under the Biosecurity Act 2014 and are noted as a medium priority for control under Townsville's Pest Management Plan.
 It is illegal to move, feed, give away, sell or release rabbits into the environment without a permit

 Rabbits are not permitted to be kept by residents in Queensland.
 Biosecurity Queensland regulates the keeping of rabbits.